-By Graham Mosley, Senior Director of Native at PubMatic
+By Graham Mosley, former Senior Director of Native at PubMatic

 Native advertising is one of the most exciting developments in the digital advertising world over the last few years.
 While there’s been some debate about the exact definition of “native advertising,” it has largely been adopted as an umbrella term for long-form branded content, or “advertorials,” sponsored video, traditional ad units that mimic the design of the surrounding page, and other forms of sponsored content.
 To many people, the term “native” has come to describe any advertising designed to integrate seamlessly into the user experience.
 At PubMatic, when we talk about “programmatic native,” we are talking about snippet or teaser in-feed ad units themselves, not the branded content that they may lead to after the click.

 Native is an appealing format for several reasons.
 It’s engaging in ways that traditional banner ads aren’t.
 It breaks through consumers’ blindness to banners and marketing fatigue.
 It’s a natural fit for mobile – in fact, you could call it the first “mobile born” format.
 When done well, native sits perfectly within a media ecosystem powered by cross-device usage, social sharing and the popularity of short-form content snippets.
 This enables new creative possibilities for brands.

 Because native promises a seamless user experience, it is seen by many as a “bespoke” format.
 Most early branded stories or paid posts were lovingly hand-crafted one at a time, which led to inevitable questions about scalability.
 Since native must be so tied to the design and structure of a publisher’s site in order to provide a coherent content experience, is it even possible to scale native advertising?

 We are just now starting to get past this perceptual gap and move into a world where native can increase its reach, scale and efficiency dramatically by leveraging standard categories and programmatic infrastructure.